Pting1995/react-card-deck/README.md

 features:
 1. actions on sidebar
-	a. shuffle
-	b. draw 1 random card
+	a. notification to tell user what they drew, maybe history?
 	c. discard 1 random card
 	d. reset deck button

 thoughts:
-maybe store deck data in local storage so we can return to it later? add place index to each card
+maybe store deck data in local storage so we can return to it later?